gterzian/Python-Parallel-Collections/README.md

 ####Changes in 1.0
 Version 1.0 introduces a massive simplification of the code base.
-No longer do we think in terms of opereations on concrete data structures, rather we work with a `ParallelGen` object, which is essentially a generator with parallel map/filter/reduce methods.
-You instantiate one by passing along an iterable to the `parallel` function which returns a ParallelGen object.
-Every method call returns a new ParallelGen object containing the unevaluated 'results' of all previous calls, allowing you to chain calls and only evaluate the results when you need them.
-When the time to evaluate results come, you can feed the results back into the appropriate concrete data structure or do something else with them.
+No longer do we operate on concrete 'parallel' data structures, rather we work with just one `ParallelGen` object.
+This object is essentially a generator with parallel map/filter/reduce methods.
+You instantiate one by passing along an iterable to the `parallel` function.
+Every method call returns a new ParallelGen object, allowing you to chain calls and only evaluate the results when you need them.

 API changes to note:
 There is no distinction anymore between using `parallel` and `lazy_parallel`, just use parallel and everything will be lazy.